 Effective January 1, 2019: Paint or Varnish Strippers Containing Methylene Chloride

-DTSC has adopted regulations to list paint or varnish strippers containing methylene chloride as a Priority Product.
-Effective January 1, 2019, manufacturers of this product (see final regulations text for full description of the Priority Product) must notify the Department by March 4, 2019.
-To submit a Priority Product Notification, register on the Safer Consumer Products Information Management System, CalSAFER, and submit a notification.
+Effective January 1, 2019, DTSC adopted regulations to list paint or varnish strippers containing methylene chloride as a Priority Product.
+Manufacturers of this product were required to notify the Department by March 4, 2019 via CalSAFER (see final regulations text for full description of the Priority Product).

-DTSC is taking this action to protect workers and consumers from exposure to methylene chloride that could occur during normal use of paint or varnish strippers containing methylene chloride.
+DTSC took this action to protect workers and consumers from exposure to methylene chloride that could occur during normal use of paint or varnish strippers containing this chemical.
 Inhalation and dermal exposure to methylene chloride is associated with adverse health effects, including:

 Numerous deaths have been reported in workers and consumers who were exposed to methylene chloride during use of paint or varnish strippers.